Practice limited to disease and surgery for the animal eye

 Small children under the age of 12 are allowed into the office without a face mask, however anyone over the age of 12 will be required to wear a mask.
 The mask must cover the nose and mouth.
 Animal Eye Clinic asks that cloth masks not be worn and we can provide surgical masks to those that need one.
 If health concerns prevent the proper use of a mask, we ask that you remain in your vehicle and call our office when you arrive.
 We still offer curbside services.

-Due to the effects of the coronavirus outbreak and the increased safety protocols we have implemented, we are continuing to consolidate our staff to practice at one location at a time.
+We are continuing to consolidate our staff to practice at one location at a time.
 Until further notice, the Arlington office will be closed on Wednesdays and Fridays while we see patients in Fort Worth.
 The Fort Worth location will be closed on Mondays, Tuesdays and Thursdays while we see patients in Arlington.
 We will continue to see patients Monday-Thursday from 8am-5pm and Fridays from 8am-3pm.
 We are keeping our hours the same, but we are scheduling our appointments farther apart to minimize congestion and promote distancing.
-This new schedule may decrease the availability of appointments, therefore we ask that routine rechecks be postponed to a later date.
-Doing so will allow us to accommodate patients with new or worsening symptoms, emergency conditions and painful diseases.
+This new schedule may decrease the availability of appointments, and your patience is appreciated.

 We will continue to monitor the guidelines offered by the Centers for Disease Control and Prevention (CDC), the World Health Organization (WHO) and the American Veterinary Medical Association (AVMA) to ensure we are limiting exposure to our patients, staff and clientele.